vignettes/SingleStudies.Rmd

 plotEventObservationDependence(studyPop)

-Here we see that overall the two distributions are somewhat similar, with little evidence that censoring tends to lead to shorter times to the end of observation.
+Here we see that overall the two distributions are similar, suggesting epistaxis does not lead to earlier observation end.

 If the rate of the outcome changes as a function of calendar time, this could introduce bias.
 For example, if the outcome is more prevalent during winter, and the exposure also tends to occur in winter, this will create an association between the two that likely doesn’t imply causation.
 We can check for patterns over time: